 Please note that the metrics presented in this article focus exclusively on exports from the 27 countries that were EU members at the end of 2021.
 The United Kingdom formally exited from the EU on January 31, 2020.

 European Union’s Top 10 Exports

-The EU’s top 10 exports accounted for 62.6% of the overall value of its global shipments.
+By value, the EU’s top 10 exports accounted for 61.7% of global shipments.

 The following types of EU product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.